loksonarius/neko/README.md

 - Refactor error handling code
   - Maybe custom errors that include causes
   - Errors in the lib file should just trickle up to the handler func
-- Try splitting up the structopt stuff from the main function
-  - Maybe I can make this a YAML-declared thing with clap alone
-  - Not sure if this goes against standard Rust-eze
 - Add unit tests for functions
   - I might redo the handler after the error handling -- that'll give a good starting point to try to TDD this